Severance Agreement: Definition, Terms, Considerations

 Is an Employer Required to Provide Severance Pay?

-No, an employer isn’t required to provide severance pay, and the Fair Labor and Standards Act (FLS) doesn’t require you to provide severance pay when employees leave your company.
+No, an employer isn’t required to provide severance pay, and the Fair Labor Standards Act (FLSA) doesn’t require you to provide severance pay when employees leave your company.
 However, if the relevant employee’s contract includes a severance package, this contract provision is valid and must be paid.

 Certain states demand severance pay for workers laid off when a factory closes or an employer massively reduces its workforce.
 Additionally, employers may be required to provide severance pay if specified in company communications.
 Always speak with an employment lawyer if you have questions about how severance pay applies to your specific situation.

-Lastly, you can offer a severance package instead of the 60-day notification requirement under the Worker Adjustment and Retraining Notification (WARN) Act for mass layoffs and site closures.
-You must provide a WARN notice if you’re an organization with at least 100 full-time employees eliminating at least 50 from a single location.
+Lastly, in some circumstances you can offer a severance package instead of the 60-day notification requirement under the Worker Adjustment and Retraining Notification (WARN) Act for mass layoffs and site closures.
+You must provide a WARN notice if you are an organization with at least 100 full-time employees eliminating at least 50 from a single location.
+This is a complex area of labor law, and consulting legal counsel to make sure you comply is recommended.

 Can an Employee File for Unemployment if they receive Severance Pay?